capablemonkey/coinz/README.md

 - add animation for coin click
 - add animation for score increase
 - highlight coin groups on mouse over
-- refactor coordinate system to use bottom left origin = (0,0)

 done:

 - add animations for coin movement
 - transition from fabric.js to easel.js
+- refactor coordinate system to use bottom left origin = (0,0)
+- stars are used to track level progression
+- levels